Tesla: A guide from the original Roadster to today

 Last year, Tesla finally began to accelerate solar deployment, but the public has only seen one version of the tiles being installed on customer roofs so far, even though it was originally listed in four different styles.
 Many paying customers are still awaiting installation of their solar roofs, too.

-Furthermore, Tesla has caught the ire of some customers as a result of price hikes and changes to policy, which now involves its Powerwall, too.
-Here’s the latest:
+Furthermore, the company has caught the ire of some customers as a result of price hikes and changes to policy, which now involves its Powerwall, too.